 It is expected that there will be significant adoption of the technology within the sector going forward.
 Because humans are the focus of that technology, it will be crucial that the technology reflects and respects human values.
 To do otherwise would not only risk uptake of the technology within the sector, but could also give rise to serious liability and regulatory concerns for those manufacturing and using it.”

-Patrick Kierans, Global Co-Head of Life Sciences and Healthcare
+Frederick Robinson, Global Head of Life Sciences and Healthcare

 There are many formulations of the human values of rights, freedoms, and expressions.
 Examples include: